w3t-se/w3t-web/resources/public/blogs/sqeave.md

     :else (get entity query)))
 ```
-This code is probably completely incomprehensible but is basically implements a very basic `pull` EDN-query language which reconstructs .
-This function is used to pull all the data that a component needs (but this is added automatically when using `defc`).
+This code is probably completely incomprehensible but basically implements a very basic EDN-`pull` query for selecting data in a normalized database.
+This is the database that is added in the `ctx` of all Sqeave Components.
+This function is used to pull all the data that a component needs via the component query (this is the basic state management loop which is added automatically when using `defc` and using sqeave mutation funnctions explain below).

 The `defc` macro (defined in `sqeave/src/main/comp.cljc`), arguably one of the ugliest pieces of code ever written but it works quite well in defining components:
 ```clojure
 (defmacro defc [name bindings body]
   (let [ntmp (str name)